The Spiritual Cause of Jaw Tension (And How To Find Release)

 • Ringing in the ears, hearing loss, or dizziness

 Unfortunately, there isn’t much research into the primary cause of TMDs, and treatments don’t always work on all individuals.
-I welcome you to reach out to your medical team for the most accurate diagnosis.
+I welcome you to reach out to your medical team for the most accurate diagnosis and care plan.

 I welcome you to join me as I explore different reasons for jaw tension and how one (or more) causes may play a role in your discomfort.